 Student Learning Goals and Expected Outcomes:

-- Foster and develop critical, analytical and problem solving skills
+2. Foster and develop critical, analytical and problem solving skills such that students may:

-- Foster and develop oral and written communication skills
+3. Foster and develop oral and written communication skills such that students and/or graduates may:

-- Instill ideals supportive of professional growth and development
+4. Instill ideals supportive of professional growth and development such that students and/or graduates may:

 Program Effectiveness Goals and Expected Outcomes:

-- Maintain an optimal teaching and learning environment
+5. Maintain an optimal teaching and learning environment such that students and/or graduates may:

-- Employ admissions processes with the greatest potential for academic success and program completion
+6. Employ admissions processes with the greatest potential for academic success and program completion such that students may:

-- Facilitate professional practice preparedness as perceived by graduates and employers
+7. Facilitate professional practice preparedness such that students, graduates and/or employers may:

-- Demonstrate acceptable national registry examination pass rates and show favorable job placement
+8. Demonstrate acceptable national registry examination pass rates and favorable job placement by students and/or graduates who are able to:

 A detailed description of goals, outcomes, measurement tools, and measurement frequencies is found in the program’s 3-year Outcomes Assessment Plan.